 We are pleased to open submissions for the IAMHIST- Michael Nelson Prize and IAMHIST- Christine Whittaker Prize for works in media and history.

 Each award carries a prize of $1000 USD.
-Submissions for the 2021 prizes should reach the committee before September 30, 2020.
-The prizes will be awarded for a publication and (multi) media contribution on the subject of media and history published or produced between September 2018 – September 2020.
+Submissions for the 2023 prizes should reach the committee before November 1, 2022.
+The prizes will be awarded for a publication and (multi) media contribution on the subject of media and history published or produced between September 2020 – September 2022.

-The prize was awarded for the first time in 2007, at the XXIInd IAMHIST conference in Amsterdam.
+The prize was awarded for the first time in 2007, at the XXII IAMHIST conference in Amsterdam.
 The winner was Wendy Webster, for her book Englishness and Empire, 1939-1965.
 Thanks to an especially strong field of entries, two winners were chosen in 2009: Reconstructing American Historical Cinema from Cimmaron to Citizen Kane, by J.E.
 Smyth and Voices in Ruins: German Radio and National Reconstruction in the Wake of Total War, by Alexander Badenoch.
 Both works were cited by the prize committee as making outstanding contributions to the field, based on excellence of research, originality, accessibility, and scholarly usefulness.
 In 2011, the prize was awarded to It’s the Pictures that Got Small: Hollywood Film Stars on 1950s Television, by Christine Becker.
 In 2013, the first year of the multi-media prize, the recipients were: J. Edgar Hoover Goes to the Movies: The FBI and the Origins of Hollywood’s Cold, by James Sbardellati (book), and The Media History Digital Library (multi-media).
 In 2015, the recipients were How it Feels to be Free: Black Women Entertainers and the Civil Rights Movement, by Ruth Feldstein (book) and Brave Little Belgium, produced by VRT (multi-media).
 In 2017, the sole recipient was Shelley Stamp’s Lois Weber in Early Hollywood.
 In 2019, the sole recipient was Susan Murray’s Bright Signals: A History of Color Television.
 The 2021 winner was Sarah Street and Joshua Yumibe’s Chromatic Modernity: Color, Cinema, and Media of the 1920s.

 Rules of the Michael Nelson and Christine Whittaker prizes: